 FL-18: Brian Mast (R)

-After graduating from South Christian High School in 1999, I followed in my father’s footsteps and enlisted in the U.S. Army.
-There I enjoyed service for over 12 years.
-However, as much as I loved being a soldier, I always knew pleasure was never its intent.
-During my service, I had the honor of serving under the elite Joint Special Operations Command (JSOC) as a bomb disposal expert.
+After graduating from South Christian High School in 1999, Brian Mast followed in his father’s footsteps and enlisted in the U.S. Army.
+There, he enjoyed service for over 12 years.
+During his service,he had the honor of serving under the elite Joint Special Operations Command as a bomb disposal expert.
 This meant that life was always dangerous and very often deadly.

 Working under JSOC meant fighting at the tip of the spear in the ongoing war against radical Islamic terrorism.
 Being a bomb technician in this high level of special operations came with a great responsibility.
-My task was protecting my fellow soldiers from the war’s most deadly weapon, the improvised explosive device (IED).
-This meant placing myself directly in the line of fire on each and every mission.
+Mast’s task was protecting fellow soldiers from the war’s most deadly weapon, the improvised explosive device.

-As a result, when I awoke after injury in Walter Reed Army Medical Center my focus was singular: get better, get back to work, and get back to serving America.
-I decided I was not going to let the best defense I have given our country be in my past.
-Each day thereafter consisted of 8 grueling hours of physical therapy.
-In addition to recovery and my ongoing military duties, I would also provide my requested expertise to the National Nuclear Security Administration (NNSA) and the Bureau of Alcohol Tobacco & Firearms (ATF).
+As a result, when Mast awoke after injury in Walter Reed Army Medical Center his focus was singular: get better, get back to work, and get back to serving America.
+Each day thereafter consisted of eight hours of physical therapy.
+In addition to recovery and ongoing military duties, Mast would also provide requested expertise to the National Nuclear Security Administration and the Bureau of Alcohol Tobacco & Firearms.

-Following retirement from the Army, I continued my work in counter terrorism and national defense as an Explosive Specialist under the Department of Homeland Security (DHS).
-I also carried forward in life the standard that whatever cause I believe in, I will not just support in word, but will support with the work of my hands.
-For this reason, in 2015, I volunteered to serve alongside the Israel Defense Forces (IDF) to show support for the freedom Israel represents throughout the Middle East and the world.
+Following retirement from the Army, Mast continued work in counter terrorism and national defense as an Explosive Specialist under the Department of Homeland Security (DHS).
+In 2015, he volunteered to serve alongside the Israel Defense Forces (IDF) to show support for the freedom Israel represents throughout the Middle East and the world.

 In The News